blamkin86/StatsAssignment/README.md

 3) Totals are not allowed to roll over MAX_INT size
 4) Blank keys are not output
 5) Synchronized so changes during invocation are not returned

+# To build and test code
+1) clone the repo (git required)
+2) install maven
+3) run mvn clean verify (this will execute all the unit and integration tests)

+To use the library in your own class, either reference locally, or build and publish to a maven repo - version (pom.xml)